-Hall lockers are school property and provided for students to store books, other school materials, and clothing in during the school year.
+Hall lockers are provided for all students to store books, other school materials, and clothing in during the school year.
 Locker displays, (photos, drawings, words, etc.) must be appropriate for school.
 The student who occupies a particular locker will be responsible for the condition and contents of the locker.
 Students who leave a dirty, damaged, or marked up locker will be fined a cleaning and/or repair fee as determined by the District.